 Exploring Human Resources Careers with Illinois’s top Employers

-- State Farm Mutual Auto Ins Co Bloomington – 13,000 employees
+- State Farm Mutual Auto Insurance Company – 13,000 employees

-A review of job descriptions from advertised postings provides a glimpse into what various HR positions with some of Illinois’s top employers entail (taken from a survey of job vacancies in May 2015 and shown for illustrative purposes only):
+A review of job descriptions from advertised postings provides a glimpse into what various HR positions with some of Illinois’s top employers entail (Shown for illustrative purposes only):

 Market Human Resources Manager, Sam’s Club – The manager will work with management associates at multiple facilities on a variety of workplace matters, oversee HR strategies, and ensure compliance with federal, state, and local laws and regulations and company policies and procedures.

 HR Representative, TNS – Job duties include overseeing HR metrics, managing on-boarding and off-boarding of staff, and overseeing the HR intranet site.